DataSQRL/datasqrl.github.io/docs/reference/sources/schema.md

 ## Example DataSQRL Schema

-This is the DataSQRL schema of the `orders` table from the [Quickstart tutorial](/docs/getting-started/quickstart):
+This is the DataSQRL schema of the `orders` table from the [DataSQRL tutorial](/docs/getting-started/intro/overview):

 ```yml
 name: "orders"